Review of 3 Top Fitness Studios in Downtown Denver (2025)

 -F45

-You save a little time by choosing a Denver gym like F45 where you complete your group fitness class in 45 minutes (although classes at WTF Boxing and OTF are 50 minutes so not much difference there).
+You save a little time by choosing a Denver gym like F45 where you complete your group fitness class in 45 minutes (although classes at Worth The Fight Boxing and OTF are 50 minutes so not much difference there).
 F45 Denver’s focus is functional fitness – i.e., every movement is supposed to have a functional purpose.
 F45 in Denver has a huge amount of fitness equipment.
 I’ve never used sledgehammers at any other Denver fitness studio.
 This means that there is a lot that is new to keep your interest, but such a large variety of unusual fitness equipment can be intimidating to people without a lot of fitness studio experience.
 F45 says its fitness programming is done by an algorithm and then reviewed by an elite athlete, but we felt the programming was a little all over the place.

 Some fitness professionals have alleged that the F45 programming elevates the injury risk of people at a typical level of fitness.
 This may be partly the result of F45 having a large diversity of equipment; if you haven’t used a sledgehammer or sandbag or revo bar before in a fitness context, you might do so improperly, and you could injure yourself in the process.
 On the other hand, others disagree that F45 puts people at higher risk of injury and note that other workouts, like CrossFit, can also increase your risk of injury.
 Not surprisingly, that assertion has been disputed by CrossFit, but it is our opinion that CrossFit is designed by and for primarily young fit men, so it might not be right for all people.
 My wife tore both her rotator cuffs doing CrossFit regularly.
 At any rate, we don’t think this issue is settled.
 No matter what workout you choose, make sure that you’re performing the exercises properly and that you’re using the correct weight/size fitness equipment and performing movements with proper technique.